0xnofoot/nvim/README.md

 if you use MacOS and you need code with swift to develop the IOS App, you need mkdir ./tool/swift and install some tool to it:

-1.codelldb: install the codelldb-x86_64-darwin.vsix to debug the swift code.
+1.codelldb: install the codelldb-x86_64-darwin.vsix and unzip it to debug the swift code.
     link: https://github.com/vadimcn/codelldb/releases

 2.swiftlint: brew install swiftlint to forced syntax checking.